XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter5.md

 connects you to billions and billions of devices around the world through hundreds of thousands of networks that are all interconnected.

+Internet is a design philosophy and an architecture expressed in a set of protocols.
+A `protocol` is a well-known set of rules and standards used to communicate between machines.

 # `2.
 IP addresses.`